itsnicksia/wizardry-daphne-guide/docs/adventurers/legendary-adventurers/details/Gerard.md

 ## Skills

-#### Unique Skill (Inheritable): Thunderstrike
+!!! info "Unique Skill (Inheritable)"
+    === "Thunderstrike"
         Moderate wind type physical attack on 1 enemy.
 Low chance of inflicting Paralysis on target.
 Damage is reduced if learned by someone other than Gerard.

-### Unique Skill (Not Inheritable): Lightning Celerity
+!!! info "Unique Skill (Not Inheritable)"
+    === "Lightning Celerity"
         Increases Evasion when equipped with a one-handed sword.

-### Discipline Skill: Thundersmiter's Protection
+!!! info "Discipline Skill"
+    === "Thundersmiter's Protection"
     Continuously increases each stat, Evasion and Action Speed increased further.

 ## Duplicate Usage: